sebastianknopf/py-gtfs-duckdb/README.md

 The functionalities are used in production and also tested in a working GoogleMaps integration.

-See [commands cheat-sheet](docs/COMMANDS.md) for reference how to use the GTFS-DuckDB.

 ## Installation
 You can use the GTFS-DuckDB by cloning this repository and install it into your virtual environment directly:
 ```bash